James Maddison

-James Daniel Maddison (born 23 November 1996) is an English professional footballer who plays as an attacking midfielder for club Tottenham Hotspur and the England national team.
+James Daniel Maddison (born 23 November 1996) is an English professional footballer who plays as an attacking midfielder for club Tottenham Hotspur.

 Maddison began his career with Coventry City before joining Norwich City in 2016.
 He spent some of the 2016–17 season on loan at Scottish Premiership club Aberdeen.
 In his first season back at Norwich, Maddison was named in the Championship PFA Team of the Year and EFL Team of the Season.
 Maddison joined Leicester City in 2018 and won the FA Cup and FA Community Shield with the club in 2021.
 He signed for Tottenham Hotspur in 2023.

 Maddison was capped by England at under-21 level from 2017 to 2019, and made his debut for the senior team in 2019.
 He was part of the England squad at the 2022 FIFA World Cup.

 Early life

 James Daniel Maddison was born on 23 November 1996 in Coventry, West Midlands, where he was raised.
 He has Irish ancestry through a grandparent.